Dr. Michael Fennelly & Megan Weston, Directors

 General Director

 A native of Southern California, Megan Weston is a soprano, teacher, and the co-founder of Athena Music Foundation.
-She is an instructor of voice and piano at Teachers College, Columbia University as she completes her master's degree in Music and Music Education.
-She has received acclaim for her numerous operatic portraya
+Megan Weston is a graduate of Columbia University and currently is an instructor of voice and piano at Teachers College.
+She has received acclaim for her numerous operatic portrayals, including Lightfoot Mc

 General Director

 A native of Southern California, Megan Weston is a soprano, teacher, and the co-founder of Athena Music Foundation.
-She is an instructor of voice and piano at Teachers College, Columbia University as she completes her master's degree in Music and Music Education.
+Megan Weston is a graduate of Columbia University and currently is an instructor of voice and piano at Teachers College.
 She has received acclaim for her numerous operatic portrayals, including Lightfoot McClendon in the premiere production of Carlisle Floyd’s Cold Sassy Tree with San Diego Opera ("Magnificent" - KPBS), and Lisa in La sonnambula with the Caramoor International Music Festival ("Remarkable virtuosity and charm" - Financial Times).
 In 2020, she appeared as The Swallow and Match Girl in Sergio Cervetti's "The Happy Prince" with DCINY at Carengie Hall.
 She has sung in programs with the Metropolitan Opera Guild at Lincoln Center and appeared on PBS and NHK.
 Premieres include Constance in Mitchell Bach’s Les trois mousquetaires (Phoenicia Festival), Nico Muhly's “Impaired Vision” (Symphony Space), and Anne in Harold Farberman's Diamond Street (Albany Records).
 She has won awards from the Gerda Lissner International Competition, Metropolitan Opera Western Regional Auditions, and Zachary National Competition.
 She was a member of the Young Artist Programs of San Diego Opera and Utah Opera, and has taught master classes for the San Diego Chamber Orchestra, La Sierra University, and was a guest teaching artist with the Conductors Institute at Bard College for several summers.
-Megan is a founding member of The Athenians

 Dr. Michael Fennelly